How Much Does it Cost To Create a Website?

 There are a couple of routes you could take here.

-Back in the day, you almost had to invest in a full ecommerce/shopping cart solution through a web host or a company like Web Marketing Magic.
+Back in the day, you almost had to invest in a full ecommerce/shopping cart solution.
+They could be a royal pain to setup.

 Clickbank costs $49 (one-time) for setup and they take 7% for every sale you make. eJunkie costs $5 per month and they do not take any commission on your sales.